-Big Beef Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
-It produces red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early spring to mid summer.
+Beefsteak Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+It produces large red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early spring to mid summer.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
-The tomatoes have a delicious taste with a firm texture and a distinctive fragrance.
+The tomatoes have a sweet taste and a fleshy texture.